-Winter is coming up soon, and there's honestly nothing that makes me feel more cozy than throwing on a soft beanie.
-While the fact that you lose most of your body heat through your head has been debunked (who else thought this was still a thing?!), it still does a lot to keep you—and your ears!—warm in frigid temps.
+Now that Halloween is over and Thanksgiving is quickly approaching, that only means the days of fall are numbered and winter is well on its way.
+With a new season and colder weather, there can be a lot of emotional preparation involved.
+Though I'm more of a summer gal, I do look forward to the cozy feeling of a soft beanie on my noggin.
+The fact that you lose most of your body heat through your head has been debunked (who else thought this was still a thing?!), but it still does a lot to keep you—and your ears!—warm in frigid temps.

-But if you're new to the winter headwear territory or you just want some tips on how to wear or style a beanie, here, I demonstrated five ways using some I had laying around in my closet.
-(Of course, I do not look as chic as the street style stars above, but, hey, I tried!)
+Whether you’re new to the winter headwear territory (the aversion to hat hair is very real) or you just want some tips on how to wear or style a beanie, here, I demonstrated five ways using some I had lying around in my closet.
+Of course, I do not look as chic as the street style stars above, but, hey, I tried!

-How you can wear them also depends on the types of beanies you have, whether they're long or short, cuffed or uncuffed, etc., so you can play around with the shape until it sits exactly how you want it to.
+How you can wear them also depends on the types of beanies you have, whether they’re long or short, cuffed or uncuffed, etc., so feel free to play around with the shape until it sits exactly how you want it to.
 (Psst, in need of a refresher on all the other types of hats out there?
-You can head right this way.)
+Smash that link.)

-And if you feel so inspired by all the comfy beanies, I also included some you can shop right! now! to go with all your cute winter coats.
-So you can go bold with bright colors and thick knits or keep it more subdued with neutrals and more simple designs.
-The options are endless!
+And when you inevitably feel inspired by all the comfy beanies, I also included some to shop right! now! to go with all your cute winter coats.
+So you can go bold with bright colors and thick knits or keep it more subdued with neutrals and minimal designs.
+The options are truly endless!

 Sticking Straight Up

-To achieve this style it's all about finding the right beanie.
-You want one that's a little more thick and structured so it's able to stay up straight, rather than fall backward behind your head.
+To achieve this style, it’s all about finding the right beanie.
+You want one that’s a little more thick and structured so it’s able to stay up straight rather than fall backward behind your head.
 It took me a while to come around to this look because the extra fabric at the top looked so weird to me?
-But over the years, it's become one of my favorite ways to wear a beanie since you don't have to fiddle around with it or make sure it's laying the right way with other slouchy styles.
-You can just throw that sucker on and walk out the door!
+But over the years, it’s become one of my favorite ways to wear a beanie since you don’t have to fiddle around with it or make sure it’s laying the right way with other slouchy styles.
+Just throw that sucker on and walk out the door.

 All the Way Down

-So this works best with shorter beanies, also known as "fisherman" beanies, because you can pull it down so it hugs your entire head without covering your eyes.
+This works best with shorter beanies, also known as fisherman beanies, because you can pull it down so it hugs your entire head without covering your eyes.
 Being able to see is important, people!
 Some styles are even shorter so that your ears are more exposed, but you can choose whichever one you prefer.
-(FWIW, I like covering my ears because they're *very* sensitive to the cold.)
+(FWIW, I like covering my ears because they’re *very* sensitive to the cold.)

 You Might Also Like